nimast/dapulse-github-integration/README.md

 # Usage

 1. Fork it.
-2. Modify the tokens hash (line #21) and add the relevant people names and their pulse api tokens.
+2. Modify the tokens hash and add the relevant people names and their pulse api tokens.
-3. Modify the mail's *from* and *to* addresses (lines 46-47).
+3. Modify the sample pulse address to match the email address of the pulse you would like to post to.
 4. Publish the service (you can use Heroku for this purpose)
 5. Add a WebHook on github pointing to your service